lcorreia/kimchi/plugins/kimchi/docs/README-federation.md

    For system using iptables, do: sudo iptables -A INPUT -s <subnet> -j ACCEPT

-4. Start slpd service and make sure it is up while running Kimchi sudo service slpd start
+4. Start slpd service and make sure it is up while running Wok sudo service slpd start

-5. Enable federation on Kimchi by editing the /etc/kimchi/kimchi.conf file:
+5. Enable federation on Wok by editing the /etc/wok/wok.conf file:

    federation = on

-6. Then start Kimchi service
+6. Then start Wok service
-   sudo service kimchid start
+   sudo service wokd start

-The Kimchi server will be registered on openSLP on server starting up and will be found by other Kimchi peers (with federation feature enabled) in the same network.
+The Wok server will be registered on openSLP on server starting up and will be found by other Wok peers (with federation feature enabled) in the same network.

 Enjoy!